aksonov/react-native-router-native/README.md

 # react-native-router-native
-Easy native navigation with react-native-controllers (forked) and declarative RNRF syntax (react-native-router-flux) (iOS is supported at this time)
+Easy native navigation with react-native-controllers (forked) and declarative RNRF syntax (react-native-router-flux) (iOS is supported at this time).
+Experimental!

 ## Why ?
 Native iOS Navigation with declarative syntax.
+JS Navigation could be laggy and doesn't look as iOS native one.
 Detailed motivation is explained here: https://github.com/aksonov/react-native-controllers

 ## Example
-Check Example iOS project.
+Check Example iOS project (it is simular to react-native-router-flux demo)
 ```
 import React, {
   Component,